-It’s hard to believe, but 2020 is almost here, and I’ve been thinking a lot about 2020 planning and B2B buyer trends while working on a research report about millennial B2B buyers, which we’ll be publishing soon with Demand Gen Report.
-My initial impression as I reviewed our survey results from this group is that a lot of information the respondents shared is similar to the information that’s been talked about a lot over the last few years at conferences, in LinkedIn posts and on blogs like this one.
+I’ve been thinking a lot about B2B buyer trends while working on a new research report about millennial B2B buyers that we recently published with Demand Gen Report.
+My initial impression as I reviewed our survey results is that much of the information the respondents shared is similar to the information that’s been talked about a lot over the last few years at conferences, in LinkedIn posts and on blogs like this one.

 The problem: Shifts in the B2B buying process and buyer expectations are real, but marketers continue to struggle to address them.
 As we all work diligently each day to advance our organizations’ goals, it can feel difficult to address bigger shifts that go beyond the daily grind.